fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 - **Decide on Components**: What is a component and how you will divide the app.
 - Decide on **state and where it lives**.
 - Know **what changes when state changes**.

+😅 Well this wasn't exactly a 5 minute refresher.
+But hopefully it was useful.
+Happy React studying 🙌🏼

 ## Resources